Overview of the model

 Embracing the acceptance stage

 When employees finally begin to accept the change and are ready to contribute positively to the process, managers need to see this as an opportunity to embed the change in the natural culture of the organization.
 Besides, the management needs to find ways to improve the outcomes of the change and get better results out of it.
+From the denial stage to acceptance, it is observed that the above course of action is similar to the Bridges’ Transition Model.
+It also deals with letting go of the old phase to switching over to the new beginnings.
+It is therefore important to embrace change by positively looking forward to a better future.
 For that, the top management needs to develop strategies to sustain the change and enhance the performance.

 Over the last few years, P&G, one of the leading multinational companies in the consumer goods industry, brought major changes to its recruitment policies.
 The company has now integrated AI solutions in its hiring policies for better candidate experiences and refined hiring practices.
 So, let us try to understand how this change was facilitated using Kubler-Ross’ change management model.